tanezky/tanezky.github.io/_posts/nas/2024-08-16-proxmox-hdd-passthrough-using-sata-controllers.md

 ```
 `DevCap: ...
 FLReset-` shows that ASM1061 on Terramaster F4-424 Pro doesn't support Function Level Reset (FLR).
 Without this capability the hypervisor cannot properly reset the ASMedia controller.

-## From previous test run (2024)

-## Troubleshooting ASM1061
+### Journalctl messages when trying to start VM with Disks connected

 ![Troubleshooting](/assets/img/posts/pve-asm-pt/pve-asm-pt06.jpg){: width="1205" height="701" .center}
-Unfortunately when I attempted to repeat the Add PCI Device steps for the ASM1061 controller (at address `03:00.0`) it failed to work.

-After trying various troubleshooting techniques I concluded that the ASM1061 seems to crash when the virtual machine tries to utilize it.
-Simultaneously the PCI bridge at address `00:1c.6` reports a "broken device, retraining non-functional downstream link at 2.5GT/s" error.
+The ASM1061 seems to crash when the virtual machine tries to utilize it.
+Simultaneously the PCI bridge (at address `00:1c.6`), where ASM1061 is connected, reports a "broken device, retraining non-functional downstream link at 2.5GT/s" error.

-### Journalctl messages when trying to start VM

 ```shell
 [  986.073584] pcieport 0000:00:1c.6: broken device, retraining non-functional downstream link at 2.5GT/s